jennyosato/pykuda2/docs/index.md

 response = kuda.transactions.get_transaction_history(page_size=50, page_number=1)
 print(response)
 ```
+All you need to interact with Kuda's Open API in your python project is the `Kuda class` it has [attributes](reference/kuda.md#attributes-on-the-kuda-and-asynckuda-classes)
+bounded to it that provides methods you can call in your code to make API calls to Kuda.
+Every method call on the wrapper
+has the same return type, which is an [APIResponse](reference/utils.md#pykuda2.utils.APIResponse).
+A data class containing
+the data from making the actual call to Kuda servers

 ## Async Too!
 PyKuda2 also lets you use `async/await` out of the box.
 See what it looks like in a [FastAPI](https://fastapi.tiangolo.com/)